alifzl/NeSI-Project-Template/README.md

 # NeSI-Project-Template
-NeSI HPC project Scaffolding Template
+NeSI HPC project Scaffolding Template.
+This project aims to fasciliate the process of deep learning project deployment.

+## How?

+TBD